Constipation affects about 20% of the population (1).

 2. Hot Beverages

-Apricots, especially the Japanese apricots, were found to increase defecation frequency and contraction of the colon (4).
+Apricots, especially Japanese apricots, were found to increase defecation frequency and contraction of the colon.
+These effects were observed in trials conducted on animals (5).

-Just like all fruits, blueberries are also rich in dietary fiber that can ease symptoms of constipation and make you poop.
-Ensure you avoid canned blueberries – as these are additionally sweetened and contain lesser nutrients.
+Just like all fruits and berries, blueberries are also rich in dietary fiber that can ease symptoms of constipation and make you poop.
+Ensure you avoid canned blueberries – – as these may be additionally sweetened and may contain lesser nutrients.

-These mini cabbages are also good sources of fiber, which makes your stool bulky and helps you poop – treating constipation in the process.
-But if you aren’t used to consuming much fiber before, start small.
-Otherwise, the fiber in the sprouts doesn’t break down in the small intestine – ultimately leading to gas.
+How do Brussels sprouts make you poop?
+Let us find out here.
+These mini cabbages are good sources of fiber, which makes your stool bulky and helps you poop – potentially assisting in reducing constipation in the process.
+If you aren’t used to consuming a lot of fiber, start small, otherwise the fiber in the sprouts may not break down in the small intestine – ultimately leading to gas.

 Chia seeds are not only high in fiber but also contain healthy fats and help absorb water.
-They can hence help treat constipation and trigger poop.
-You can take 2 to 3 tablespoons of chia seeds every day.
-Ideally, soak them to release the nutrients.
+They may help treat constipation.
+These contain insoluble fiber that forms a gel as it comes in contact with water.
+This gel adds bulk to your stool, thereby promoting regularity (6).
+You can take about 1.5 tablespoons (20 grams) of chia seeds every day.
+Soaking the seeds before consuming is ideal, to potentially assist with ease of digestion.

 Even without its pith, the fruit seems to have laxative properties that can help relieve constipation and make you poop.
-Grapefruits contain about 2.3 grams of fiber per 154-gram serving.
+Grapefruits contain about 2.3 grams of fiber per 154-gram serving (7).

 But keep in mind that grapefruit juice might interfere with certain medications.
 Hence, if you are taking any other medication, do consult your doctor first.